yurihs/graphics_extra/README.rst

 graphics.py-extra
 =================

-This package provides greater possibilities for drawing shapes with the graphics.py_ package.
+This package provides more shapes to draw with the graphics.py_ package.

 The included graphics objects are: